-Learn the basics: rotate, flip, fit to screen, make magnetic adjustments, use touch shortcuts to nudge, zoom and pan, and tweak image interpolation for crisply scaled results.
+Learn the basics: rotate, flip, fit to screen and make magnetic adjustments.
+Use touch shortcuts to nudge, zoom and pan, plus tweak image interpolation for crisp scaling results.

 Manipulate the size, shape, and positioning of an object with simple touch controls.